LIFEHUBBER

 What appears notable

-Based on the Hugging Face collection and Arcee materials, the notable angle is the emphasis on coherence across turns, tool-use support, and long-horizon agent scenarios rather than only benchmark framing.
+Based on the Hugging Face collection and Arcee materials, readers may notice the emphasis on coherence across turns, tool-use support, and long-horizon agent scenarios rather than only benchmark framing.

 Before using